Introduction

 Getting started

-For some of the functionalities of the HQS NMR Tool (especially the provided example NMR parameters), the RDKit cheminformatics package is required.
-It is strongly recommended to install it via the conda-forge channel to ensure the access to its latest version.
-Additionally it
+For some of the functionalities of HQS Spectrum Tools (especially the provided example NMR parameters), the RDKit cheminformatics package is required.
+While packages are available on pypi.org, at present they are not officially supported by the RDKit development team.
+Therefore, it is strongly recommended to install it via the conda-forge channel to ensure the access to its latest version.
+The easiest way to install the library is running the following command in an active conda

 environment: